crocodilestick/Calibre-Web-Automated/README.md

 - Improved metadata handling and conversion for comics & manga
 - Please suggest any ideas or wishes you might have! we're open to anything!

-### IMPORTANT NOTE: ⚡ Current users of Calibre-Web Automated version 1.2.2 or below should update using the latest DockerHub image to ensure stability and conpatability with future updates
+### IMPORTANT NOTE: ⚡ Current users of Calibre-Web Automated version 1.2.2 or below should update using the latest DockerHub image to ensure stability and compatibility with future updates

 # How To Install 📖